• Skip to primary navigation

 Serving Suggestions

 Potatoes are this pie's besties.
 Any which way you wanna go is fine by them.
 Mashed Potatoes are the most obvious option and perhaps my favourite.
 All buttery and gorgeous, hell yessssss.
+But Cheesy Mash would be another delish pairing.

 A Jacket Potato would be perfect here too and what about the best buttery red cabbage evers.